…5 KEY TIPS to help you move forward

 As soon as we can see and recognise ourselves in mid-flow of this behaviour we can make that decision to stop.
 As soon as we realise that we have gone off into our inner mind, playing out the injustices of the event, we must realise we have set off on the inner spiral which could last for the rest of the day.
 We can just lose so much time in our own world.

 “Lost, yesterday, somewhere between sunrise and sunset, two golden hours, each set with 60 diamond minutes.
 No reward is offered, for they are gone forever.”

 So, what can we do?
 How do we break this habit?

 Instead of going into those ongoing looping thoughts, take a step back

-5 top tips to help you move forward
+5 KEY TIPS to help you move forward

 1. The absolute worst fears rarely come true.

 Look at all the other ways that things can turn out for your situation, why would these other possibilities not play out?

 Look back at past events, did the worst scenario always play out?
 Did the worst scenario ever happen?
 Did your mind add to your fear?
 Although it felt real and true, did this scenario happen as you thought?